Choosing and Caring for Hydrangea Trees!

 Go Modern & Space-Saving - Little Lime® Hydrangea Tree Form

-Add an incredible, modern look to your landscape with the lime green flower clusters of Little Lime® Panicle Hydrangea!
-Huge, eight-inch, full blooms decorate your landscape for 16 weeks in summer.
-Watch as they start lime green, and slowly burnish all the way through soft pink with a touch of burgundy for fall.
-A dwarf form of the Limelight Hydrangea, the well-branched canopy stays compact and rounded, this tried and true, award-winning ornamental will be your new favorite sweet, little accent tree!
+Add an incredible modern look to your landscape with the lime green flower clusters of Little Lime® Panicle Hydrangea!
+Huge, eight-inch full blooms decorate your landscape for 16 weeks in summer.
+They start lime green, and slowly burnish through soft pink with a touch of burgundy for fall.
+A dwarf form of the Limelight Hydrangea, the well-branched canopy stays compact and rounded.
+This tried-and-true, award-winning ornamental will be your new favorite accent tree!

 • Growing Zones 3 - 8

-• Mature Height 3-5 feet atop of a 2-3 foot standard
+• Mature Height 3-5 feet atop a 2-3 foot standard

 • Mature Spread 5 - 6 feet